Battle of Cape Fear River: Aftermath

 The South Carolinians suffered twelve killed and eighteen wounded, while the pirates sustained twelve casualties and all the survivors were captured.
 Bonnet was taken to Charleston, arriving on October 3 to await trial on charges of piracy.
 Bonnet was separated from the majority of his crew and held for almost a month at the home of a Charleston provost marshal.
-With him was his boatswain, Ignatius Pell, and the sailing master, David Herriot, all of whom escaped with the help of two slaves and a Native American and possibly local merchant Richard Tookerman.
+With him was his boatswain, Ignatius Pell, and the sailing master, David Herriot, Bonnet and Herriot escaped with the help of two slaves and a Native American and possibly local merchant Richard Tookerman.
 Governor Robert Johnson immediately ordered a £700 bounty to be awarded to any man who could kill or capture the pirates.
 Herriott was shot and killed on Sullivan's Island a few days later and Bonnet, the Gentleman Pirate, was soon recaptured after a skirmish on Sullivan's Island and hanged on December 10, 1718.